-My dining room is painted gray and is done mostly in neutrals, I love that I can add color as I want to the during the year.
-Red looked great in there at Christmastime and now that Spring is close by I thought some shades of aqua would be a nice addition.
+My dining room is painted gray and is done mostly in neutrals; I love that I can add color as I want to them during the year.
+Red looked great in there at Christmastime, and now that Spring is close by, I thought some shades of aqua would be a nice addition.

 And hello, glitter!!
-Y’all should just know that I adore glitter (Well you might already know if you’ve been a long time reader, it pops up in projects here frequently).
+Y’all should know that I adore glitter (Well you might already know if you’ve been a long-time reader, it pops up in projects here frequently).

 Okay, now back to the project.
-If you’d like to make your own runner, you can grab the supplies at Meijer that you’ll need:
+If you’d like to make your own runner, you can grab the supplies that you’ll need.

-- Table Runner – it comes pre made ready to decorate
+- Canvas Table Runner – it comes pre-made ready to decorate

 - Fabric Glue